ultraflynn/javonical/README.md

 It must be immutable otherwise the wrong bucket will be searched during a lookup in the Map.

 ### Multithreading
 (Lets not mess about, multithreading is the single most common subject that will come up.
-Nevermind that in 90% of cases the role itself wont include any multithreading at all)
+Never mind that in 90% of cases the role itself wont include any multithreading at all)

 __"How do you start a new thread?"__
 __"What does the synchronized keyword do?"__